-- The global multilateral institutions the IMF, World Bank, and UN -, and their regional counterparts (and the MDD - and and any second counterparts) - (esp. the MDBs, old and new; as well as regional bodies, such as the European Commission) need to work closely with the WTO and in support of the WTO in making the case for and in the implementation of effective multilateral trade approaches.
+• The global multilateral institutions - the IMF, World Bank, and UN -, and their regional counterparts (esp. the MDBs, old and new; as well as regional bodies, such as the European Commission) need to work closely with the WTO and in support of the WTO in making the case for and in the implementation of effective multilateral trade approaches.